BitcoinDesign/Guide/guide/how-it-works/ecash/design-best-practices.md

     - file: federation-list
       modalImage: federation-list@2x
       alt: List of federations with QR codes for easy scanning and joining.
-      caption: Allow users to easily invite others to a mint/federation, by using well-placed QR codes containing the federation's URL.
+      caption: Allow users to easily invite others to a mint or federation, by using well-placed QR codes containing the federation's URL.
     - file: cashu-mint-list
       modalImage: cashu-mint-list@2x
       alt: List of Cashu mints with mint addresses displayed.